Inger Elise Birkeland

-Inger Elise Birkeland (born 1954 in Årdal) is a Norwegian civil servant and Labour Party politician.
+Inger Elise Birkeland (born 1954 in Årdal Municipality) is a Norwegian civil servant and Labour Party politician.
 Since 2005 she has served as Director of the Norwegian Centre for Violence and Traumatic Stress Studies, a government-owned research institute.
 She was a political adviser to Prime Minister Gro Harlem Brundtland in the Prime Minister's Office from 1992 to 1996.
 She was also a member of the Oslo city council from 1992 to 1996.
 She worked as a civil servant at the Norwegian Directorate of Health from 1978 to 1983, at the Royal Ministry of Health from 1997 to 1998 and as a consultant at IBM Global Services from 1998 to 2005.